-Used primarily by the physical sciences, this tool is both an installable, desktop version as well as a companion web page.
+This tool is both an installable, desktop version as well as a companion web page.
 You can search several databases within EndNote.

-Mendeley provides a variety of features including the ability to read and annotate pdfs within software, collect and organize pdfs, share your papers notes, and discover new papers, people to collaborate with and groups.
+Mendeley provides a variety of features including the ability to read and annotate pdfs within software, collect and organize pdfs, share your papers' notes, and discover new papers, people to collaborate with and groups.